oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-private/load-os-data-private.md

 ### **Example 1: Run the Script with No Arguments**

 Now that you are familiar with the arguments that you can use with the script, let's go through a simple example.
-We will run the script in our **`us-ashburn-1`** home region and we won't run the generated script in any Autonomous Database instance; instead, we will opt to run the generated `.sql` credential script ourselves later in the SQL Worksheet of our Autonomous Database instance.
+We will run the script in our **`us-ashburn-1`** home region and we won't run the generated script in any Oracle Autonomous AI Database instance; instead, we will opt to run the generated `.sql` credential script ourselves later in the SQL Worksheet of our Oracle Autonomous AI Database instance.
 In addition, we don't have any existing API keys, a fingerprint, or a wallet file.
 If we did, we will be prompted on whether we'd like to reuse them.

 1. Run the **`adb-create-cred.sh`** Cloud Shell script.
 Enter its name at the command prompt, and then press the **`[Enter]`** key.